What Courses Do You Take in a Bachelor’s in Education Program?

 Educational Psychology and Human Development

-One of the most commonly required courses for education majors, Educational Psychology and Human Development (sometimes called Educational Psychology or Learning and Cognition) examines how the brain interacts with schooling.
+One of the most commonly required courses for education majors, educational psychology and human development (sometimes called educational psychology or learning and cognition) examines how the brain interacts with schooling.

-Depending on the program, and whether your focus is on elementary or secondary education, you'll learn about early childhood developmental psychology and how it interacts with education.
-Alternatively, you may dive into adolescent psychology and its impact on a classroom setting.
+Depending on the program, and whether your focus is on elementary or secondary education, you’ll learn about early childhood developmental psychology and how it interacts with education.

 This course may be required or available as an elective.
-Many future teachers find it helpful, and it's offered by schools like the University of New Mexico in the Southwest to Barnard College in New York City.
+Many future teachers find it helpful, and it’s offered by schools like the University of New Mexico in the Southwest and Barnard College in New York City.

 Comparative Education

 From school to school, state to state, and country to country, education can look very different.
-Comparative Education explores various approaches to teaching and learning and examines how they stack up against each other.
+Comparative education explores various approaches to teaching and learning and examines how they stack up against each other.

 This course covers educational systems in different countries, as well as different educational methods, like the Montessori system or teaching language by immersion instead of in a traditional classroom.

-Comparative Education may go by various names, including Education and Social Transformation at UCLA, Introduction to Global Education at NYU, and Education Outside the U.S. for a course that focuses on an international perspective.
+Comparative education may go by various names, including education and social transformation at UCLA, introduction to global education at NYU, and education outside the U.S. for a course that focuses on an international perspective.

-Educational Foundations in a Multicultural Society/Race and Ethnicity in Education
+Educational Foundations in a Multicultural Society

 As a teacher, you'll interact with students from many backgrounds, some of whom may have experienced racism and other challenges before they even started school.
 Your college is aware of this, which is why many bachelor's programs in education require at least one course on teaching and learning in a multicultural and multiracial society.